 I knew that many moms struggled with low supply.
 I’d read lots of stories from moms who couldn’t make enough milk.
 I’d seen recipes all over my favourite parenting blogs for lactation cookies and milk making tea.
 Eat oatmeal!
 Drink dark beer!
 Take fenugreek!

 What nobody told me was that breast milk oversupply could be a problem too.
 My baby was sputtering and gagging because the force of my super milk letdown was too much for her to swallow.
 She was having digestive trouble because she was getting way too much watery foremilk instead of the higher fat hindmilk that fills and satisfies baby tummies.
-Having constantly full breasts gave me frequent plugged ducts.
+And having constantly full breasts gave me frequent plugged ducts.

-Unbeknownst to me, every time I switched breasts halfway through a feeding (as I had been taught to do), I was filling her up with foremilk.
+I didn’t realize it at the time, but every time I switched breasts halfway through a feeding (as I had been taught to do), I was filling her up with foremilk.
 She never had the chance to finish the breast and get the richer hindmilk behind the foremilk.
 And because breast milk production works on supply and demand, every time I switched breasts I was telling my body to make more milk!

 I struggled like this for a few weeks until I finally stumbled on the concept of block feeding.